-An active multiple module like the Video Mult may be one of the simplest module in your rack, but don’t let that fool you into underestimating how much you’ll use it.
+An active multiple module like the Video Mult may be one of the simplest modules in your rack, but don’t let that fool you into underestimating how useful it is.

 This module provides unity gain buffering to solve that problem, using an op-amp to ensure that each of the three output sockets tracks the input correctly, no matter how many modules it’s sent to and what load is put on it.

-The bottom channel of the Video Mult is normalled to the upper channel, so you can also use this module as a six-output multiple by leaving the bottom input socket unconnected.
+The bottom channel of the Video Mult is normalled from the upper channel, so you can also use this module as a six-output multiple by leaving the bottom input socket unconnected.

 What You Get

-The Video Mult comes as a PCB + Panel set for DIY, with no electronic components or panel sockets included.
-To build this module you will need to purchase all those bits as well and solder it together yourself.
+The Video Mult comes as a PCB and Panel set for DIY.
+To build this module you will need to purchase the necessary components as well and then solder it together yourself.
 This is an great project for beginners, with just twenty-nine (all through-hole) components!

 The information you’ll need to build this module can be found in the Video Mult Manual V0.4b.